 The signs shall be promptly removed when the restriction is no longer in effect.

-The cost of furnishing, installing, maintaining and removing width restriction signs will be included in the Traffic Control pay items included in this project.
+The cost of furnishing, installing, maintaining and removing width restriction signs and wing barricades will be included in the contract bid price for TRAFFIC CONTROL AND PROTECTION, (SPECIAL).